rbucheli/fluffy-octo-broccoli/README.md

 Cache!
 ===============

-An e-commerce application that allows users to purchase rare and vintage video
+An e-commerce application that allows users to purchase rare and vintage video games

 Technologies Used
 ===============